openfaas/docs/docs/openfaas-pro/iam/overview.md

   --from-file=issuer.key=./issuer.key
 ```

-Restart the OpenFaaS gataway and OIDC plugin:
+Restart the OpenFaaS gateway and OIDC plugin:

 ```bash
 kubectl rollout restart deploy/oidc-plugin -n openfaas kubectl rollout restart deploy/gateway -n openfaas
 ```

-!!! warning
+!!! note

-    All existing OpenFaaS API and function access tokens will immediately become invalid after rotating the signing key.
+    When the signing key is rotated, any OpenFaaS API and Function Invocation JWTs issued with the previous key will be invalidated.
+Users of the Dashboard and CLI should log out, and re-authenticate.

 ## FAQ